Bored by beaches? Sick of cities? These unusual travel ideas may appeal to you!

 Price: (13 days from £1,445, departs late Oct)

 This adventure will be an eyeopener in revealing the time-capsule scenes of the Old Believers Village near Ulan Ude, the capital of the Republic of Buryatia and homeland of the Buryat people.
-Travellers can interact with the natives here by making dumplings with a local family, experiencing the Russian sauna known as the banya and by sharing a shot of homemade vodka – or two!
+Interact with the natives here by making dumplings and taking vodka shots with a local family.
+You could also experience the healing Russian sauna known as the banya – the perfect antidote to the frosty weather!

 Price: (15 days from £1,750, departs late December)

 This experience will lead you to the wild west of a landlocked East Asian country: Mongolia.
 Seen in the first and second images of this article, above, it’s another of our top unusual travel ideas.